 After the fight the bodies of the dead outlaws are displayed in a window at a local undertakers with the sign: “Murdered in the Streets of Tombstone.”
 Contrary to what has been depicted in movies about the Gunfight at the OK Corral, the Cowboys did have some popular support, and the Earps were not universally liked.
 Several hundred people join the funeral procession for the dead Cowboys, and as many as 2,000 people watch from the streets.

 The gunfight may have been the climax of the conflict between the Cowboys and the Earps, but the events of this story lasted many more months.
-On the map below, hover over the markers to view details on some of the key events from this story.
+On the map below, click on the markers to view details on some of the key events from this story.

 October 30, 1881